 Former GW staffer and hobby fanatic Brad shares his hobby with the world.
-I love ska music, darts, long walks on the beach and playing with tactical war-dollies.
+I love Podcasting, my dogs, long walks on the beach and playing with tactical war-dollies.

 Thursday, September 19, 2013